Stuycs-K/final-project-9-hea-liue/WORKLOG.md

 ### date 5/25
 in class: fixed reveal mines, worked on a flag method, and began printBoard();
 at home: got the flag system to fully work with the reveal method. added a flag counter and removes flag when right clicks existing flags;
+### date 5/26
+in class: got colors shift working for the flag counter, fixed the flag counter protocol when flagsLeft = 0;

 ## GROUP MEMBER 2